 - File a report — If anyone has gone missing, been killed, or been injured badly enough to need medical attention, Georgia law requires you to file a report with the Department of Natural Resources within 48 hours.
 If there is only property damage and/or very minor injuries, the grace period for reporting is extended to five days.
 If there are no injuries at all and the property damages amount to less than $2,000, reporting is not required by law, but it’s still a good idea to establish a record of what happened.

 - Seek legal assistance — Once the previous steps are taken care of, your next concern should be finding qualified legal counsel, to protect yourself and ensure your compensation will be fair.

-The Stoddard Firm has experience helping accident survivors establish the truth about their accidents, their injuries, and the legal duties of the individuals and insurance companies involved.
+The personal injury lawyers at The Stoddard Firm have experience helping accident survivors establish the truth about their accidents, their injuries, and the legal duties of the individuals and insurance companies involved.
 To get started with a free consultation, give us a call at 678-RESULT or reach out through our online chat function.